webmeisterT/EDSA-mini-project/README.md

 ## This is a TDD application

-## Other Principles used are: KISS, YAGNI, Single Responsibility Principle
+## Other Principles used are: TDD, DRY, KISS, YAGNI, MVP, CI/CD, Single Responsibility Principle

+## OOP Functionality used are: Abstraction, Encapsulation, traits

+## This application allow users to
+##  1.   register
+##  2.   login
+##  3.   browse products
-## The application allow users to browse products and add items to a shopping cart
+##  4.   add items to a shopping cart
+##  5.   checkout from shopping cart